-Learn more about the context of Lincoln's Lyceum Address by watching the video Fortifying Democracy,
+Learn more about the context of Lincoln's Lyceum Address by watching the video Fortifying Democracy, Part 1.

-Watch now as experts delve into the significance of Abraham Lincoln's 1838 Lyceum Address on "...
-Part 1.
 The scholars in the video represent historians, political scientists, and scholars of rhetoric.

 In the video, Dr. Saladin Ambar describes Lincoln's speech as "profoundly prophetic," meaning that it predicted what would happen in the future.
 Turn and talk, or add to a chat: How might the words we read today resonate with the political situation in our own time?